Thas019/FirstSteps/README.md

-# FirstSteps
-A repository to document my learning journey, projects, and personal growth.
-Includes initial projects, notes, and insights
 # MyJourney

 Welcome to my GitHub repository!
 This is where I'll be documenting my projects, learning experiences, and personal growth.